cortexjs-legacy/neuron-tree/README.md

 ### tree.parse(shrinked, types)

 - shrinked `Object` the shrinked object of [shrinked](https://www.npmjs.org/package/shrinked)
-- types `Array` the array of types of dependencies, default to
+- types `Array.<type>` the array of types of dependencies, default to

   [
     "dependencies",